 I talk about ultradian rhythms a lot.
 Because they matter a lot.
 Far more than the health media ever reflect, far more than most doctors know, and far more than most people realize.

 In fact, as healthy living skills go, I would say noticing and managing your ultradian rhythms likely ranks in the top five most important things you can do for your wellbeing.
-That’s why I include them as one of three key Renegade Rituals in my new book, The Healthy Deviant.
+That’s why I include them as one of three key Renegade Rituals in my book, The Healthy Deviant, and even created an available-anytime mini-workshop on the topic: “Ultradian Rhythm Breaks: The Ultimate Bio-Hack.”

 Ultradian rhythms are natural, undulating cycles of energy — oscillating patterns of energy production and recovery — that occur in people (as well as in other living things) many times throughout the day.
 Like circadian rhythms, but smaller.